souvikhaldar/souvikhaldar.info/content/events/pycon_day1.md

 g is a generator.
 He basically explained how awesome can Generators be if implemented smartly!

-Finally he is my [certificate](https://in.pycon.org/2019/c/c26e292e51.pdf) of participation in Pycon for the year 2019.
-It is indeed a great experience :)
+Finally here is my [certificate](https://in.pycon.org/2019/c/c26e292e51.pdf) of participation in Pycon for the year 2019.
+It was indeed a great experience :)